Experiences are Meaningless if You Don’t Enjoy Them

 Remember that doing the same thing every day but expecting different results is the definition of insanity.
 Until you link your daily schedule to your values, you will feel uneasy and unable to live in the moment.
 Many of us end up wishing our lives away by saying things like, “as soon as I finish this tedious work project, I can focus on the art that is my true passion” or “if I just make my house perfect, I’ll finally have time to enjoy with my family.”
 How many of us have known someone who miserably toiled for years, counting down their remaining working days, and then passed away just a few months after their retirement party?
 Many experts recommend creating two pie graphs that detail how you spend your time and how you want to spend your time.

-Instead of determining how you’re doing based on the images projected by others, compete with yourself.
+Instead of determining your success based on the images projected by others, compete with yourself.
 Are you doing better than you were before?
-Are you continually striving to improve upon the things that you value in life?
+Are you striving to improve upon the things that you value in life?
 Again, your goals have to be measurable.
 “Have a good relationship with my kids” is not an appropriate goal.
 “Spend two hours of one-on-one time with each of my children weekly” is something that you can measure.